hazelcast/hazelcast-cpp-client/README.md

 ```

 ## Polymorphic Types Serialization
-The client library can handle polymorphic objects such that you can use a base class type structure, such as IMap, you can put and get derived types.
-This support exists for IdentifiedDataSerializable, Portable and Custom objects.
+The client library can handle polymorphic objects such that you can use a base class type structure, such as `IMap`, you can put and get derived types.
+This support exists for `IdentifiedDataSerializable`, `Portable` and custom objects.

 You can find the polymorphic usage examples at examples/distributed-map/mixed-map folder.

-For IdentifiedDataSerializable objects, you need to register a factory implementation of type serialization::DataSerializableFactory.
+For `IdentifiedDataSerializable` objects, you need to register a factory implementation of type `serialization::DataSerializableFactory`.
 See the below example:
 ```
 class PolymorphicDataSerializableFactory : public serialization::DataSerializableFactory {
 public: